toobeeh/skribbltypo/Readme.md

 warnings in states that do not necessarily lead to user experience issues;
 information for any action that is executed/initiated by a feature or service;
 and debug to dump data for low-level debugging.

+## Framework Features
+The framework provides many features to simplify the development of new game features,
+making the extension as modular as possible and avoiding code duplication.

+### Hotkeys

+### Logging

+### Settings

+### Tooltips
+Tooltips are supported by a core service that is bound at DI container creation, and a feature that can be toggled by the user.
+The feature base class provides a svelte action to register a tooltip to the service.
+In a svelte component, using the feature reference, the tooltip can be registered by calling the action with the tooltip params.